-Businesses that outsource HR may experience a return on investment (ROI) in six key areas:
+Businesses outsourcing outsourcing HR and payroll may experience a return on investment (ROI) in six key areas:

 HRO providers typically manage multiple HR systems from a centralized platform, which means data is more accurate and easier to access.

-Aided by their outsourcing partner, employers may be able to offer their employees better benefits, thereby improving engagement and attracting new talent.
+Aided by their small business HR outsourcing partner, employers may be able to offer their employees better benefits, thereby improving engagement and attracting new talent.